euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Naive-Bayes Algorithm.md

 The probability of event `P(A|R)` is calculated by the multiplication of `P(A)*P(R)`

-Therefore the previous co
+Therefore the previous probabilities for the events are:

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwMzI5ODQzLC0yMDUyNzQ4NDU5LDk0OT
+eyJoaXN0b3J5IjpbLTE4MzE0NDI2NjcsLTIwNTI3NDg0NTksOT
-Y3MzA0Ml19
+Q5NjczMDQyXX0=
 -->